BrunoComitre/python-resource-inventory/Python Annotations/PYTHON WEB.md

 - [Sonic](https://github.com/valeriansaliou/sonic) - Sonic is a fast, lightweight and schema-less search backend.
 It ingests search texts and identifier tuples that can then be queried against in a microsecond's time.
 - [Masonite](https://github.com/MasoniteFramework/masonite) - The modern and developer centric Python web framework that strives for an actual batteries included developer tool with a lot of out of the box functionality with an extremely extendable architecture.
 - [Eve](https://github.com/pyeve/eve) - Eve is an open source Python REST API framework designed for human beings.
 It allows to effortlessly build and deploy highly customizable, fully featured RESTful Web Services.
 Eve offers native support for MongoDB, and SQL backends via community extensions.
+- [Flama](https://github.com/perdy/flama) - Flama aims to bring a layer on top of Starlette to provide an easy to learn and fast to develop approach for building highly performant GraphQL and REST APIs.
+- [Curio](https://github.com/dabeaz/curio) - Curio is a coroutine-based library for concurrent Python systems programming.
+It provides standard programming abstractions such as as tasks, sockets, files, locks, and queues.

 [GO TO INDEX](#index)